 In this activity, students will independently learn about acid rain, gas scrubbers, half-life, chain reactions, and other topics around electricity production.
 They will conduct a debate as members of a factious community faced with the problem of coal power vs. nuclear power.

-By the end of this lesson, students should
+By the end of this activity, students should be able to:

-- have informed opinions about the pros and cons of nuclear energy and coal-powered energy.
+- Identify the pros and cons of using nuclear power as an energy source.

 - Pros/cons of nuclear power

 - Nuclear chemistry

 - Acid rain